Centers of Gravity Calculator

 • Check constraint "Suppliers"

-to activate and include suppliers, via section Parameters & constraints - subsection Constraints.
+to activate and include suppliers, in section Parameters & constraints - Constraints.

 • Supplier_ID: free format identifier.